moizahmed97/routing-app/README.md

 # routing-app
-Flask Web App connected to Atlas Mongo Database that calculates the directions from one point to another using the HERE Maps Routing API
+Flask Web App CHanged to Atlas Mongo Database that calculates the directions from one point to another using the HERE Maps Routing API

 The App has been deployed on Microsoft Azure App Services [Link](https://routingappflask.azurewebsites.net/).